Flat Roof Houses Have A Long Tradition

 Flat roofs have long been used for bungalows and commercial buildings but were not something associated with normal houses.
 However, flat roofs are seen today as a new and modern way to use the flat roof structure in fashionable properties and family homes.

-an extension of the garden, a sun deck, or a terrace.
+As well as providing the roof for a property, flat roofs also can be used for a range of purposes, such as an extension of the garden, a sun deck, or a terrace.
 We have a look at the advantages of a house with a flat roof.

 The flat roof has been the usual choice for small structures and outbuildings such as garages and home extensions, but the charm and versatility of flat roofs have attracted more and more attention.